 - Binge eating is present in 25-50 % of patients with anorexia nervosa while it is present in 100 % of patients with Bulimia nervosa.

-- Mortality is around 5% in 10 years for Anorexia nervosa while it is very low in Bulimia nervosa.
+- The mortality rate for anorexia is around 5% in 10 years, while it is very low in Bulimia nervosa.

 - Antisocial behavior can be found in patients with Bulimia Nervosa while it is rare in patients with Anorexia nervosa.